Connect with others who understand.

 5. Medications for Other Conditions

-Drugs that can affect fatigue include:
+Drugs that can cause fatigue as a side effect include:

-4 Ways To Manage Myeloma Fatigue
+5 Ways To Manage Myeloma Fatigue

 1. Practice Self-Compassion